govuk-one-login/observability-infrastructure/lambdalayer/README.md

 ## Updating the layers

-The update-layers workflow runs on a weekly basis and updates the layers.
+The update-layers workflow runs on a weekly basis and updates the layers, but it can also be executed manually.